Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 A bluestone patio with a smokbush sorrounded by flowering perennials

-It felt therapeutic to tend to rejuvenation pruning of the Smokebush and other shrubs over the weekend.
-Rejuvenation pruning is drastically cutting back overgrown plants to restore them to their intended shape.
-Or, to manage its size, which was the case of my Smokebush (aka Smoke Tree) rising above the roof.
+Hello, fellow lover of all things green, It felt therapeutic to tend to the rejuvenation pruning of the Smokebush and other shrubs.
+Rejuvenation pruning involves drastically cutting back overgrown plants to restore them to their intended shape or to manage their size, which was the case of my Smokebush (aka Smoke Tree) rising above the roof.

 About Smokebush (Cotinus coggygria)

-Cotinus coggygria is a fast-growing shrub that bursts into bloom in summer that resembles puffs of smoke, hence the name.
+Cotinus coggygria is a fast-growing shrub that bursts into bloom in summer and resembles puffs of smoke, hence the name.
 It grows ten to fifteen feet tall and wide in Zones 5 to 8 and prefers full sun.
-They can tolerate a range of soil pH but prefer slightly acidic soil.
-They fail in soggy soil, so good drainage is essential.
-Once established, they can tolerate drought.
+It can tolerate a range of soil pH but prefers slightly acidic soil.
+But it fails in soggy soil, so good drainage is essential.
+Once established, it can tolerate drought.

-Mine is a ‘Royal Purple’ Smokebush – one of the dark purple varieties.
-It lives in part-sun, so it doesn’t purple-up as much as it could.
-The leaves are greenish-purple, but still, a lovely plant that turns reddish-purple in the fall.
+Mine is a ‘Royal Purple’ Smokebush—one of the dark purple varieties.
+It lives in part-sun, so it doesn’t purple up as much as it could.
+The leaves are greenish-purple, but it’s still a lovely plant that turns reddish-purple in the fall.
 It’s a standard, meaning trained to have a single trunk.

 How to Rejuvenate Prune Smokebush

-a ladder to reach the top of the smoke bush to rejuvenate pruneTo rejuvenate prune smokebush, randomly cut the branches to just above the next growth node (where new stems grow) to lessen the canopy by about one third.
-To remove a full limb, cleanly cut at a slight angle about a quarter inch from the branch collar.
+a ladder to reach the top of the smoke bush to rejuvenate pruneTo rejuvenate Smokebush, randomly cut the branches to just above the next growth node (where new stems grow) to lessen the canopy by about one-third.
+Cleanly cut at a slight angle about a quarter inch from the branch collar to remove an entire limb.
 Make clean angular cuts to prevent insects or disease, being careful around the trunks of these beauties as their wood is tender.

-You can also rejuvenate clump Smokebush each year to control the size.
-Cut them to six to eight inches above the ground, much like we do Butterfly Bush (Buddleia davidii).
-Of course, don’t prune a standard Smokebush close to the ground as it will revert to its clumping natural shape.
+You can also rejuvenate clump Smokebush to control its size.
+Cut it to six to eight inches above the ground, much like we do Butterfly Bush (Buddleia davidii).
+Of course, don’t prune a standard Smokebush close to the ground, as it will revert to its clumping natural shape.

 The best time to rejuvenate prune is before budding begins in late winter or early spring.
 Young Smokebush can shoot up odd branches – growing tall before filling out.
 I suggest pruning the unusual shoots as they come along to encourage thicker branching.